 - educating staff and pupils in such issues

 - protecting children and learners

 - reacting to any child protection issues that may be

-- suspected
+- $\circ$ suspected

-- reported
+- o reported

-- disclosed
+- o disclosed

 - reporting concerns about pupil welfare or safety

 International School Olomouc has a clear commitment to protecting children and promoting welfare.
 Should anyone believe that this policy is not being upheld, it is their duty to report the matter to the attention of the proprietors at the earliest opportunity.